 - Use Cases

-Last week was Saint Nicholas Day, a major holiday in many European countries including Belgium, we’ve decided to put the spotlight on one of our Belgian clients: Infrabel, which manages the country’s railway network.
+Today, we’ve decided to put the spotlight on one of our Belgian clients: Infrabel, which manages the country’s railway network.
 Infrabel’s missions include upgrading and maintaining the network, as well as handling train traffic control.

 Séverine Degueldre, the company’s Information Officer, kindly agreed to an interview with us and enthusiastically answered our questions.
 Séverine’s remarks will be of broad interest, coming just a few weeks after the mobility bill (LOM) was passed in France.
 Let’s get right into it!